- Lymington Film Society

-Lymington Film Society formed in 2009. rims monthly film showings (subtitled) in the Fuller-McLellan Hall from October to May, during the evening of the second Sunday of the month.
-From October to May each year we run a season of films all of which have been chosen for their subject matter as well as cinematic appeal.
+Lymington Film Society formed in 2009 runs a season of films from October to May all of which have been chosen for their subject matter as well as cinematic appeal.
 For programme details and further information regarding membership fees, please refer to www.lymingtonfilmsociety.co.uk

 Short Mat Bowls ClubWe welcome members of LCA to join our Club, which started in May 2003.
 Short mat bowls is an enjoyable social and competitive game for all, including young people and those with disabilities.

 You do not need to have played bowls before.
 The only requirement is flat, smooth footwear, without heels; suitable shoes are available in various sizes.

 We play on two mats in the Wellington Room on most Monday and Tuesday afternoons 2.15 to 5.15.
 We organise coaching and social events and play friendly and competitive matches with other clubs. the annual subscription is £10, plus £3 to cover the cost of room hire each time you play.
 Non-members £3.50 per session.
 Trial session at 3.30 pm free.
 Please ask for more details or pick up an application form from Reception.